-Make a big batch, perhaps even a double batch in your crock pot and freeze in smaller portions for quick and easy dinners.
+Make a big batch, perhaps even a double batch, in your crock pot and freeze in smaller portions for quick and easy dinners.
 Serve with pasta, zucchini noodles, or my favorite, roasted spaghetti squash, keeping it gluten-free.

-Bolognese Sauce Ingredients
+Turkey Bolognese Recipe Ingredients

 • Olive oil: Used for sautéing the ground turkey and onion.